Critter Science

 Now on to the Facts!

 1.)
-There are only around 2,000 wild individuals remaining, to date.
+There are only less than 2,000 wild individuals remaining, to date.

 2.)
 Like all known chameleons, the tiger chameleon is diurnal (active during the day).

 3.)
-Like all chameleons, they come equipped with a long, sticky tongue that can be fired at incredible speeds at their prey.
+Just like all chameleons, they come equipped with a long, sticky tongue that can be fired at incredible speeds at their prey.

 4.)
-Tiger chameleons are, like all known chameleons, insectivores (feed exclusively on insects and insect larvae).
+These chameleons are, like all known chameleons, insectivores (feed exclusively on insects and their larvae).

 5.)
 They are preyed on by snakes and birds.